Summer Programs for Educators

 This course is useful for all teachers, most notably for those who are new to teaching the Holocaust and/or those who wish to have a firm understanding of both the context of the event and how to approach teaching it in the classroom.

 The intent of our special topics coursework is to immerse participants in viewing the Holocaust from unique angles that are often less deliberately explored by teachers in order to give them a more nuanced understanding of the Holocaust.
-This specific course is designed as an advanced study of the Holocaust from the lens of psychology and human behavior.
+This specific course is designed as an advanced study of the Holocaust from the lens of a literature and media arts perspective.

-It is important to recognize that participants do not need to have a strong background in psychology to participate in this course.
+It is important to recognize that participants do not need to have a strong background in literature, propaganda, film, or any media to participate in this course.
 All levels and subject area teachers will find the content of the course engaging and the lessons taught to be transferable to a wide range of classrooms and students.

 This course is open to all K-12 teachers and educational stakeholders.
 It is highly recommended, but not required, that participants have already taken the Foundations of Teaching the Holocaust course or other related significant coursework in understanding the Holocaust offered by the SCCH or another qualified Holocaust education organization or higher ed institution.